Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/divine/divine-abilities-and-feats.md

 the application of any *cure* spell or other healing spell *(heal, healing circle,* and so on).

+### Notes
-**Notes:** The ability functions only when the deity personally attacks with a physical weapon.
+The ability functions only when the deity personally attacks with a physical weapon.
 The ability works with a ranged weapon, but not if someone else uses the weapon.
 The deity can apply to the ability to any weapon or natural weapon, but not to a